 Applied Part 3.
 Project Constitution: First Rules Referendum

 Status: Recommendation.
-Separating immutable_principles and mutable_rules with explicit ttl, max_scope, rollback_condition is a robust practice.
-An automatic agent referendum with a deterministic tie-breaker rule is frontier: its form depends on the specific team and models.
+Splitting immutable_principles and mutable_rules with explicit ttl, max_scope, rollback_condition is a stable practice.
+An automatic agents referendum with a deterministic tie-breaker rule is a frontier: its shape depends on the specific team and models.

-For educational walkthrough, it is sufficient to manually fill in constitution.md and verify that mutable rules have ttl, max_scope, and rollback_condition.
-Automatic referendum and external arbiter belong to the full production track.
+For the learning pass it is enough to manually fill in constitution.md and verify that mutable rules have ttl, max_scope, and rollback_condition.
+An automatic referendum and an external arbiter belong to the full production track.

-"Project constitution" here is a versioned set of invariants, mutable rules, and amendment procedures.
-The set is checked before executing dangerous actions.
+"Project constitution" here is a versioned set of invariants, mutable rules, and the amendment procedure.
+The set is verified before dangerous actions are performed.

 One Word — Two Different Files

-In the first volume, the project constitution is distributed across three files: mission.md (why we do this), tech-stack.md (what we write on), roadmap.md (what and in what order).
+In the first volume, the project constitution is distributed across three files: mission.md (why we are doing this), tech-stack.md (what we are building on), roadmap.md (what and in what order).
 This contract describes the product.

 In the second volume, under the same word, a fourth file appears — constitution.md.
-It does not describe the product, but the contour of safe automation: which agent actions are forbidden, which are permitted with restrictions, who and how changes the rules.
-This is an overlay, not a replacement.
-The first volume files remain in place, constitution.md is added alongside and is read before any dangerous action.
+It describes not the product, but the safe-automation contour: which agent actions are forbidden, which are allowed with restrictions, who and how changes the rules.
+This is a layer on top, not a replacement.
+The first volume's files stay in place; constitution.md is added next to them and is read before any dangerous action.

-If you want a one-line separation: mission/tech-stack/roadmap answer the question "what we are building", constitution.md answers the question "what the agent must not do with this, even if it really wants to".
+If you want a one-line division: mission/tech-stack/roadmap answer the question "what we are building", constitution.md answers "what the agent is not allowed to do with it, even if it really wants to".

-In the educational minimum, a small constitution.md with two immutable prohibitions and one mutable rule is sufficient.
-Agent referendum, external arbiter, and automatic playbook checking are only needed for the full track.
-The chapter builds on Part 6 of the first volume (where mission.md, tech-stack.md, roadmap.md come from) and Part 18 (where the understanding of SDD process security comes from).
+For the learning minimum, a small constitution.md with two immutable prohibitions and one mutable rule is sufficient.
+An agents referendum, an external arbiter, and automatic playbook verification are needed only for the full track.
+The chapter relies on part 6 of the first volume (where mission.md, tech-stack.md, roadmap.md come from) and part 18 (where the idea of SDD process safety comes from).

 Before Reading

-node_not_ready, because on it you can see the difference between a permitted soft action and a prohibition of dangerous operations. - Trace for
+node_not_ready, because it clearly shows the difference between an allowed soft action and the prohibition of dangerous operations. - Trace for

-capstone/: twoimmutable_principles, onemutable_rule, and a shortgovernance_protocolforhigh_memory_usage. - Key terms for the first pass:
+capstone/: twoimmutable_principles, onemutable_rule, and a shortgovernance_protocolforhigh_memory_usage. - Key terms of the first pass:

 immutable_principlesandmutable_rules.
-The third layer —governance_protocol— is reference, needed only when the team introduces a voting rule. - What to defer: agent referendum, external arbiter, and automatic playbook checking.
+The third layer —governance_protocol— is reference material, needed only when the team introduces a voting rule. - What to postpone: the agents referendum, the external arbiter, and automatic playbook verification.

 The reason for a separate production layer is simple: scenarios like node_not_ready or autoscale_200pct leave no time for chat.
 A dangerous action must either pass a formal gate or be blocked.
-We will address the security of this gate with reference to Part 18.
-SDD Security.
-The connection to interacting with already running code is in Part 13.
+We will deal with the safety of that gate in the foundation on part 18.
+SDD Safety.
+The connection to interacting with already running code is in part 13.
 Supporting an Existing Project.

 Chapter Roadmap

 The chapter is long, and you do not need to read it linearly.
-The movement map:
+The map of movement:

 constitution.mdby hand: two immutable prohibitions, one mutable rule with six fields.
-This is all that is needed for credit. - Key ideas.
-They explain why the minimum looks like this.
+That is all that is needed to pass. - Key ideas.
+They explain why the minimum looks the way it does.

 constitution.md.
-On the first pass, you can skip it — manual filling also works. - Full track.
+You can skip it on the first pass — manual filling also works. - Full track.

 governance_protocol,change_log,decision_hash, referendum.
-On the first pass, reading them is optional: they become needed when the team gets an automatic gate.
+Not required reading on the first pass: they become necessary when the team gets an automatic gate.

 If you are reading for the first time, stop after the "Key Ideas" section and go do the exercise.
-Return to the full track after you close capstone/constitution.md with the minimum fragment.
+Return to the full track after you close capstone/constitution.md with the minimal fragment.

 Goal

-By the end of the section, you will develop a working constitution.md for auto-remediation.
-Invariants and mutable norms will become clear, evolving through agent referendum and fully traceable in the genealogy of edits.
+By the end of the section you will have designed a working constitution.md for auto-remediation.
+Invariants and mutable norms will become clear, evolving through an agents referendum and fully traceable in the genealogy of edits.

 What this gives in practice.
 The agent no longer acts on scattered hints.
 It checks every decision against a formal project contract.
-Such a contract helps accelerate response to recurring incidents, but does not turn speed into a right to automatically bypass backups, audit, blast radius limits, and safe rollback conditions.
+Such a contract helps speed up the response to recurring incidents, but does not turn speed into the right to automatically bypass backups, audit, blast-radius limits, and safe-rollback conditions.

-For node_not_ready, you need to permit a soft agent restart at the triage phase, but prohibit dangerous actions with production DB, backups, and audit.
+For node_not_ready you need to allow a soft agent restart in the triage phase, but prohibit dangerous actions on the production database, backups, and audit.
 The goal is to get a small constitution.md that can be checked by eye before any production action.

 Preparation

-book2/examples/templates/proposal.md— amendment form.- One list of dangerous actions that cannot be performed automatically.
+book2/examples/templates/proposal.md— the amendment form.- One list of dangerous actions that cannot be performed automatically.

 - One recurring unknown pattern that can become a mutable rule.